jonathanhuston/jonathanhuston.github.io/README.md

-Here are my recent projects:
+Here are some of my recent projects:

 <a href="/penguinmath">Penguin Math (Elm/Python)</a>
 <br>